spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

        readOnly: true
 ```

-The ConfigMap `backend-opa-policy` needs to be added into the `volumeMounts` section, like this:
+The ConfigMap `backend-opa-policy` needs to be added into the `volumes` section, like this:

 ```console
 - name: backend-opa-policy